syncfusion-content/javascript-docs/js/Gantt/Editing.md

 ## Delete confirmation message

 Delete confirmation message is used to get the confirmation from the user before delete the record.
-This confirmation message can be enabled by setting [showDeleteConfirmDailog](/api/js/ejgantt#members:editsettings-showdeleteconfirmdialog "editSettings.showDeleteConfirmDialog") property as `true`.
+This confirmation message can be enabled by setting [showDeleteConfirmDialog](/api/js/ejgantt#members:editsettings-showdeleteconfirmdialog "editSettings.showDeleteConfirmDialog") property as `true`.

-The following code snippet explains how to enable delete confirmation message in gantt.
+The following code snippet explains how to enable delete confirmation message in Gantt.

 {% highlight js %}